Colten Teubert: Professional

-Teubert attended training camp with the Los Angeles Kings prior to the 2008–09 and 2009–10 seasons, and was returned to the Pats each year.
+Teubert attended training camp with the Los Angeles Kings before the 2008–09 and 2009–10 seasons and was returned to the Pats each year.
 After the Pats' 2008–09 season was complete, Teubert made his professional debut when the Kings assigned him to the Ontario Reign of the ECHL on March 20, 2009.
 In September 2009, the Kings returned him to the Regina Pats.
 After the conclusion of the 2009–10 WHL season, Teubert was again assigned to the Reign for the conclusion of the 2009–10 ECHL season.

-On February 28, 2011, Teubert was traded to the Edmonton Oilers along with Los Angeles's 2011 1st round draft pick and 2012 2nd round draft pick in a deadline day trade for Dustin Penner.
+On February 28, 2011, Teubert was traded to the Edmonton Oilers along with Los Angeles's 2011 1st-round draft pick and 2012 2nd-round draft pick in a deadline day trade for Dustin Penner.
 Coincidentally, on November 3, 2011, Teubert played his first NHL game against the Kings.
 He played 24 games for the Oilers and 46 for AHL's Oklahoma City Barons that season.
 In 2012–13, Teubert saw the ice in 62 AHL contests for the Barons.

 In 2013, he decided to continue his career abroad, accepting an offer from the Iserlohn Roosters of the German Deutsche Eishockey Liga (DEL).
 In February 2014, he inked a fresh two-year deal with the Roosters.
 When his contract was up following the 2015–16 season, he agreed to terms with DEL team Nürnberg Ice Tigers on a three-year deal.